CENTER OF EXCELLENCE FOR THE STUDY OF HEALTH AND CHRONIC ILLNESSES

-The Center of Excellence for the Study of Health and Chronic Illnesses was established in response to the changing health care landscape in the United States.
+The Center of Excellence for the Study of Health and Chronic Illnesses was originally established in response to the changing healthcare landscape in the United States.
 It reflects marked changes in major health threats, as well as renewed interest in prevention and evidence-based treatments across medical disciplines.
-One important factor that has prompted these changes is the now dramatic differences in the major health threats and problems over the past century.
+One important factor that had prompted these changes was the now dramatic differences in the major health threats and problems over the past century.
 At the turn of the 20th century, major causes of mortality were predominantly infectious, including pneumonia and influenza, polio and tuberculosis.
-One hundred years later, modern medicine has conquered many of these diseases, and chronic illnesses (such as heart disease, hypertension, cancer and diabetes) have taken their place.
-Unlike infectious diseases, modern chronic illnesses are caused in part by aging and lifestyle, and they present management as well as prevention a
+One hundred years later, modern medicine had conquered many of these diseases, and chronic illnesses (such as heart disease, hypertension, cancer and diabetes) have taken their place.
+Unlike infectious diseases, modern chronic illnesses are caused in part by aging and lifestyle, and they present management as well as prevention and assessment problems.

 |Robert Gatchel, Ph.D., ABPP|